Main content

 2002

-Fern Glenn abuts the Town of Winchendon’s 490-acre Nineteenth Hill Conservation Area, which contains the headwaters of Bailey Brook.
+Fern Glenn was protected in 2002 thanks to the donation of the land by Nathan J. Olson.
+It abuts the Town of Winchendon’s 490-acre Nineteenth Hill Conservation Area, which contains the headwaters of Bailey Brook.
 The Massachusetts Department of Fish and Game has conservation restrictions on both Fern Glenn and Nineteenth Hill which are part of one of the biggest interior forest blocks in Massachusetts.
+This large, uninterrupted natural landscape is crucial to protecting biodiversity by providing a home for many different healthy habitats.